An ancient skill reworked for the modern world

 Tom’s bag technique

 Creating complex 3D shapes from a single plank of wood is made much easier with Tom Raffield’s bag technique.

-Whilst studying at Falmouth College, Tom realised he wanted to be able do more than traditional steam-bending techniques would allow and so he invented an innovative new method of steam-bend wood, which he called the bag technique.
+Whilst studying at Falmouth College, Tom realised he wanted to be able to do more than traditional steam-bending techniques would allow and so he invented an innovative new method of steam-bending wood, which he called the bag technique.

 Traditional steam bending sees wood placed in a chamber of steam and then removed into the air to be bent- but this method didn’t allow Tom the time to create the complex shapes he wanted.
 He developed a new technique using a steam filled bag on localised sections of the wood, enabling him to create bends in the wood whilst it is still being subjecting to the bending effects of the steam.

 Being able to bend the wood whilst it is being steamed allows Tom to craft pieces much more slowly and carefully as the time restrictions usually imposed by the rapid cooling of the wood being are no longer a problem.